News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 And check out this site with useful links and a video highlighting the views of influential deaf people that was shown to cinema industry leaders, in the hope it would change their view on subtitles.
 Progress update HERE

-The Broadway cinema in Nottingham has dozens of captioned screenings each week.
+The Broadway cinema in Nottingham schedules dozens of subtitled or captioned screenings each week.

-The UK’s Equality and Disability Acts require cinemas to provide ‘reasonable adjustments’ to enable people with hearing loss to attend.
-It states as an example: 'A cinema chain ensures that captioned performances of films are shown in all its branches'
+The UK's Equality Act requires cinemas to make “reasonable adjustments” so that people with hearing loss can access their services.
+One example given in official guidance is: “A cinema chain ensures that subtitled or captioned performances of films are shown in all its branches.”

 Details HERE